With Julien Royer, France meets Singapore

 Odette at its best

-First, Julien Royer led Odette to its historic debut on the Asia’s 50 Best Restaurants 2017 list at 9th place (the highest new entry in the history of the list).
+First, Julien Royer led Odette to its historic debut on the Asia’s 50 Best Restaurants 2017 list at 9th place (the highest new entry in the history of the list) and at 5th place in 2018.
 Secondly, the restaurant was also inducted into the prestigious Le Grandes Tables Du Monde in the same year.

 Initially, Julien Royer’s first venture into the kitchen under the legendary Chef Michel Bras in Laguiole.
 There, the Chef instilled in him a respect for the integrity and purity of each ingredient in every dish.
 Then, he moved to Durtol, where he worked for Chef Bernard Andrieux who helped reinforce this reverence.Julien Royer’s culinary career then took him from the French West Indies to London, where he was sous chef to Antonin Bonnet at Michelin starred Mayfair restaurant, The Greenhouse.